ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 [[Back to Top]](#pre-production)

----

 <a name="game-design-document"></a>
-## 2. Creating A Game Design Document
+## 2. Creating a Game Design Document

-What follows is the creation of the most important document of this phase, the Game Design Document (GDD).
+What follows is the creation of the most important document of this phase, the **game design document** (GDD).
 It will serve as a blueprint for the entire project, and as a production plan.
 The general *vibe* of the document is to specify the *design* of the game's elements, such as mechanics, in as much detail as possible, while reserving the actual creation of the game's *content* for the production phase.

-You should create a first draft of this document, then complete and refine it through proper risk analysis (see 3.
+You should create a first draft, then complete and refine it through a process of risk management (see 3.
 [Managing Risks](#managing-risks)).
 Afterwards, you will have a comprehensive document with all of the design specifications neccessary to realize the game from start to finish - even though you will probably be making further adjustments during production.

-Below is a - rather detailed - *example* structure for the document, as well as detailed information on specific elements.
-While smaller games won't need all of the sections listed, it's helpful to get an overview of what kinds of things *could* be relevant when designing your game.

-But before that, here are some general notes and ideas about creating the Game Design Document:
+Here are some general notes and ideas about creating the game design document:
 - As explained in 1.
 [Setting Up A Backlog](#backlog), you should integrate the GDD into your backlog.
 Depending on the project management tool you use, this may allow you to reference specific parts of the GDD in tasks or other documents.
 - Even with a comprehensive structure like the one below, the individual elements should be kept short and to the point.
 You can use bullet-points where appropriate.
 - Include reference images and diagrams - especially for game systems, it can be helpful to use diagrams to visualize processes.
 A nice and simple web tool for this is [draw.io](https://app.diagrams.net/).

 <a name="structure"></a>
 ### 2.1 Structure

+This is a - rather detailed - *example* structure for the GDD, with detailed information on specific elements found below.
+While smaller games won't need all of the sections listed, it's helpful to get an overview of what kinds of things *could* be relevant when designing your game.

 1. [Introduction](#elements-introduction)
    - 1.1 Overview